 The following information is provided to help define the role and the place of animals relative to facilities and residence halls at the Washington State University Pullman campus in promoting disability access.

 Disabled individuals may be accompanied by their service animals on all Washington State University campuses where members of the public or participants in services, programs or activities are allowed to go.
-A service animal is defined as any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of individuals with physical, sensory, psychiatric, intellectual, or other mental conditions.
+A service animal is defined by the federal government as any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of individuals with physical, sensory, psychiatric, intellectual, or other mental conditions.
 If a dog meets this definition, it is considered a service dog regardless of whether it has been licensed or certified by a state or local government or a training program.
-If a student plans to live in university housing with a service animal, the animal must be registered with the Access Center.
+If a student plans to live in university housing with a service animal, the student is expected to inform WSU Housing and Residence Life.

 Other species of animals, whether wild or domestic, trained or untrained, are not service animals.